 – Loan Terms – The term of the mortgage loan is anywhere from 10 – 30 years.
 The longer the term, the lower the monthly payment, thus, most borrowers goes for a 30-year term when they get a mortgage.

 – Interest Rate – A common inquiry from a borrower is, “what interest rate are you charging?”
 The rate charged to a borrower is determined by several factors: middle FICO score, loan type, loan term, loan amount, down payment and loan to value (LTV), among other things.
 Rest assured, borrowers falling into the class and category, having the same criteria, will be offered the same rate.
 Since no two borrowers are precisely alike, thus, the difference in the interest rate offered to them.

 Qualification and Approval Process

 After the Loan Officer (or Originator) reviews the borrower’s documentation, pulls credit and determines the loan program that the borrower qualifies for, the file is submitted to an Automated Underwriting System (AUS) for a preliminary approval.
-When the file gets an approval from AUS, the Loan Officer can then issue a pre-approval letter to the borrower.
-The pre-approval letter will specify how much the borrower qualifies for, the loan type or program, loan term and interest rate, any other stipulation for such conditional approval.
+When the file gets an approval from AUS, the Loan Officer can then issue a pre-qualification letter to the borrower.
+The pre-qualification letter will specify how much the borrower qualifies for, the loan type or program, loan term and interest rate, any other stipulation for such conditional approval.